seb1080/es6.io/note.md

 arrow function : () => {}

+Array.from() : The Array.from() method creates a new Array instance from an array-like or iterable object.

+Array.find() : The find() method returns the value of the first element in the array that satisfies the provided testing function, otherwise undefined is returned.

+Array.findIndex() : The findIndex() method returns the index of the first element in the array that satisfies the provided testing function, otherwise -1 is returned.

+Array.of() : The Array.of() method creates a new Array instance with a variable number of arguments, regardless of number or type of the arguments.

 const :

 debugger : The debugger statement invokes any available debugging functionality, such
           as setting a breakpoint.
 If no debugging functionality is available, this statement has no effect.

+entries() : Array.prototype.entries() : The entries() method returns a new Array
+            Iterator object that contains the key/value pairs for each index in the array.

 let :